SONNY-SONNIX/LP2-Classification-Project/README.md

 5. Evaluate the success of retention efforts and make modifications based on the model’s results.

-The project’s findings aim at helping Vodafone better understand customer churn and execute effective retention tactics to reduce customer attrition and improve revenue.
+The project’s findings aim at helping Vodafone better understand customer churn and execute effective retention tactics to reduce customer attrition and improvement

-## Setup